 Astrid Kirchherr, photographer of the Beatles, dead at 81

-NEW YORK (AP) — Astrid Kirchherr, the German photographer who shot some of the earliest and most striking images of the Beatles and had a lasting impact on their visual style, has died at age 81.
+NEW YORK (AP) — Astrid Kirchherr, the German photographer who shot some of the earliest and most striking images of the Beatles and helped shape their trend-setting visual style, has died at age 81.

-She died Wednesday in her native Hamburg, days before her 82nd birthday.
+She died Tuesday in her native Hamburg, days before her 82nd birthday, her friend Kai-Uwe Franz told The Associated Press.
 Her death was first announced by Beatles historian Mark Lewisohn, who tweeted Friday that Kirchherr made an “immeasurable” contribution to the group and was “intelligent, inspirational, innovative, daring, artistic, awake, aware, beautiful, smart, loving and uplifting.”
 According to the German publication Die Zeit, she died of a “short, serious illness.”

 “It was like a merry-go-round in my head, they looked absolutely astonishing," Kirchherr later told Beatles biographer Bob Spitz.
 "My whole life changed in a couple of minutes.
 All I wanted was to be with them and to know them.”

-Note: This story has been corrected to show the date of death was Tuesday, not Wednesday.